etwell/solana-token-maker/README.md

 4. Click "Generate Vanity Address"
 5. Once the address is generated, proceed with token creation
 6. Your token will use the generated vanity address

+> **Note**: The vanity address generator requires Solana CLI tools to be installed on your computer.
+You can install them by following the official instructions at [https://docs.solanalabs.com/cli/install](https://docs.solanalabs.com/cli/install).

 ### Adding Metadata and Social Links